THE CONFERENCE

 And sometimes…

-that report card might mysteriously disappear for a while.
+That report card might mysteriously disappear for a while.

-Until one day a parent might casually ask,
+Until one day, a parent might casually ask,

 “Hey… haven’t you had a report card lately?”

 Life was busy back then.
+Parents carried their own pressures.

 Sometimes that question drifted away as quickly as it appeared.